Can over-automating damage a company’s hiring process?

 Loss of human interaction

-Job seekers still prefer to communicate and interact with potential employers rather than undergoing a fully automated hiring experience.
+Job seekers still prefer to communicate and interact with potential employers rather than undergo a fully automated hiring experience.
 A recent study showed 77% of candidates still favour human interaction during their job hunt.
 Arguably, candidates are expressing their desire for communication and conversation between themselves and the employer or recruiter.

 Consequently, a fully automated experience can run the risk of creating a robotic recruitment strategy, that’s completely impersonal to the majority of prospective employees.